First and foremost, I don't look for jobs--I look for careers.

-My current goals include working toward LEED AP certification, becoming a licensed architect, and helping the firm I work for establish or maintain a presence in the industry.
+My current goals include becoming a licensed architect and helping the firm I work for establish or maintain a presence in the industry.
 I have a particular passion for BIM, healthcare design, and the business side of architecture (namely project management and profitability), and work each and every day to perfect my craft of the same.

-The architectural profession (and particularly healthcare) is meant for me.
-I appreciate its technical component (code compliance, detailing and accurate construction drawings, and software such as Revit), its design component, its social component (working with others in the firm, consultants, building officials, and clients), as well as its legal component (contracts).
-Healthcare in particular brings additional meaning to the work I do.
-I appreciate its additional complexity and the element of wellness it embodies.
+The architectural profession (and particularly healthcare design) is meant for me.
+I appreciate its technical component (code compliance, construction drawings, and software such as Revit), its design component, its social component (working with others in the firm, consultants, building officials, and clients), as well as its legal component (contracts).
+Healthcare in particular brings additional meaning to the work I do--I appreciate the additional complexity and the element of wellness it embodies.

-Provide BIM and CAD drafting support; includes creation of custom parametric detail items and 3D Revit families, clash detection, and construction document production for review by Authority Having Jurisdiction, typically the Office of Statewide Health Planning and Development ("OSHPD"); work with various consultants and provide quality assurance of documents between disciplines for project managers; help respond to RFI's and submittals for projects undergoing construction administration phase; read owner/architect contracts and help ensure projects stay within scope and budget.
+Provide BIM and CAD drafting support; includes creation of custom, parametric detail components and 3D Revit families, clash detection, and construction document production for review by Authority Having Jurisdiction, typically the City of San Diego or OSHPD; work with various consultants (including the traditional MEP and structural consultants along with furniture and equipment planners) and provide quality assurance of documents between disciplines for project managers; help respond to RFI's and submittals for projects undergoing construction administration phase; attend OAC meetings on project manager's behalf; comply with rigorous requirements for record drawings at project completion; read owner/architect contracts and help ensure projects stay within scope and budget.

-MVE Institutional, Santa Ana, CA, US, Junior Drafter
+SVA Architects (Formerly MVE Institutional), Santa Ana, CA, US, Junior Drafter

 Worked mainly on institutional projects under authority of Division of State Architect ("DSA").
 Provided support during Construction Administration phase (including working with Division of State Architect field inspectors) and project close-out for two $100,000,000 schools; prepared Field Change Documents, finalized Change Orders for DSA approval of various projects; provided construction document production for UC Davis pool building; worked directly with DSA reviewers for construction document approval.